h-shreesha/meeeentorconnector.github.io/README.md

-This is Udemy Clone using React
+This is Mentor Connector using React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).